The Missing Piece

 Remember Sarah?
 Her cloud was taking shape:

-D′: I stay quiet in leadership meetings and defer to whoever spoke last.
+D′: I stay quiet in leadership meetings.

 D: NOT stay quiet in leadership meetings.
-NOT defer to whoever spoke last.

 B: Her expertise actually informing decisions.
 A voice in the room.
 Influence with the CEO and her peers.
 Recognition for her contribution.
 Modelling something different for the women coming up behind her.